 "I noticed that my vision was not as clear as it use to be, so my optometrist (from another vision center) told me it was time to have cataract surgery.
 I was a little nervous because I had never seen an ophthalmologist at that center.
 About a month earlier, I had taken my sister, who is legally blind, to Wang vision Institute hoping that her vision would be improved.
 Her doctor was Dr. Joshua Frenkel, who specializes in cataract and glaucoma surgery; all of which she had.
 I was so pleased with the treatment she received and the compassion the whole staff showed us that I wanted Dr. Frenkel to remove my cataracts and treat my glaucoma.
 My surgery was June of this year and I cannot be more pleased.
 My vision is so crisp and clear that I see the world so differently now.
 My pressure is 10 in both eyes as opposed to being in the high teens and low twenties.
 Thank you Drs.
 Frenkel and Johnson for taking such good care of my sister and me."- E.W. / Yelp / Oct 07, 2020

-Our skilled ophthalmologists conduct several necessary tests to establish if someone has glaucoma.
+Several necessary tests are done to establish if someone has glaucoma.
 Each of the tests is very comfortable, fairly easy, and fast.
-First, we will enlarge the pupils and maybe numb the eyes using eye drops.
-Once the eye drops begin to work, Dr. Wang or Dr. Frenkel will perform the tests.
 Usually, these will include measuring the intraocular pressure (tonometry) and how thick the cornea is (pachymetry), determining the width of the pathway between the cornea and iris (gonioscopy), observing and recording the appearance of the optic nerve, testing the patient’s degree of side (peripheral) vision, and looking for any spots of blindness.

 After a glaucoma diagnosis is made, there are multiple methods patients can use to effectively manage it.
 All of these methods focus on decreasing intraocular pressure to prevent further injury to the optical nerve.
 Many patients who are in the initial stages of glaucoma are often able to delay or interrupt their vision loss by controlling glaucoma with specialized eye drops.